QuTech-Delft/squidasm/docs/source/tutorial/section4_NetworkConfiguration.rst

 The application will generate EPR pairs and measure them after a Hadamard gate.
-Our goal is to use ``run_simulation.py`` to modify the network of ``config.yaml``, replace its link with a depolarize link, perform multiple simulations with varying fidelity for the link and generate an image of the fidelity vs error rate.
+Our goal is to use ``run_simulation.py`` to modify the network of ``config.yaml``, replace its link with a depolarize link, perform multiple simulations with varying fidelity for the link and generate an graph of the fidelity vs error rate.

 .. literalinclude:: ../../../tutorial_examples/4.3_parameter-sweeping/run_simulation.py
     :language: python